slavadubrov/notes/docs/blog/posts/2025-04-19-setting-up-macbook.md

 ---
-title: Quick-Guide on setting up a MacBook for AI Engineering
+title: "Quick-Guide on setting up a MacBook for AI Engineering"
+date:
+  created: 2025-04-19
-date: 2025-04-19
+  updated: 2025-04-19
 tags: [macos, tooling, guide]
-summary: A 10-step guide to configuring a new MacBook for AI development, covering essential tools and terminal setup.
+description: A 10-step guide to configuring a new MacBook for AI development, covering essential tools and terminal setup.
+author: Viacheslav Dubrov
 ---

 # Quick-Guide on setting up a MacBook for AI Engineering